 This page is divided into two sections.
-The first section contains general information about Indonesia and the secound part contains information about all the places I have been to in Indonesia.
+The first section contains general information about Indonesia, like history, description of culture, currency, visa, ravel to and in the country and crime / safety.
+The second part contains information about all the cities I have been to.
 Here are some pictures from my vacation on Bali.

 General information about Indonesia